 The sugar in this product is excellent for feeding beneficial bacteria.

-You can add it to your compost to help start it.
+You can add it to your compost as a compost starter.
 Adding it occasionally will also encourage good bacteria to stick around.

-Dried molasses is the easiest to use here; just occasionally toss a handful into your compost pile.
+Dried molasses is the easiest to use here; occasionally, toss a handful into your compost pile.
 You can also add a small amount of the liquid form to water and sprinkle it on.

 4. Add to Water

 To mix molasses with water for your plants, combine two tablespoons of liquid molasses with a gallon of warm water.
-This recipe makes a good mixture, as the ratio is 1 to 3 tablespoons per gallon of water.
+This recipe makes a good mixture, with a ratio of 1 to 3 tablespoons per gallon of water.

 Feed the solution directly into the soil around individual plants or spray it over a large area in addition to regular watering.
 Plain molasses water will give your plants an extra boost of energy.

 How often should you apply it to your plants?
-Molasses water is applied to plants every two weeks, in addition to regular fertilization.
+Apply molasses water to the plants every two weeks in addition to regular fertilization.

 5. Pest Control

 Molasses can be used as a natural insecticide.
-Just 1.3 mL in one liter of water makes a tremendous insecticidal foliar spray that won’t harm your plants or any animals that visit your garden.
+Just 1.3 mL in 1 liter of water makes a powerful insecticide foliar spray that won’t harm your plants or any animals that visit your garden.

 Due to its high sugar content, sugary treats kill many garden pests.
-Some insects, such as aphids and mealybugs, become utterly dehydrated after consuming them.
+Some insects, such as aphids and mealybugs, become severely dehydrated after feeding on them.

 Eating the product will kill the insect.
 It will draw water from its gut, dehydrating it.